oskardudycz/GoldenEye/README.md

 How do I get started?
 --------------------------------
-1. Create new solution with "ASP.NET Core Web Application" project name it eg. "Frontend"
+1. Create new solution with "ASP.NET Core Web Application" project name it eg. "API"
 2. Add new Class libraries projects to newly created solution:
   * Backend
   * Shared
 3. Add following references
-  * Backend and Shared to Frontend project
+  * Backend and Shared to API project
   * Shared to Backend project
 4. Install following Nuget packages to the projects:
   * Shared - GoldenEye.Shared.Core